AlexanderTsiklidis1/Inventory-Web-Application-project-/README.md

 # Alex's Sporting Good Store Inventory App

-This application is a websit provided to a Sporting Good Store to help the Store's employees keep track of their current inventory.
+This application is a website provided to a Sporting Good Store to help the Store's employees keep track of their current inventory.
 They can also use this application to update their current inventory as well as remove items from their inventory

 ## Functionality of App/Website